 Carriers, of course, offer a variety of technologies for enterprise WANs, such as the commonly used SONET/SDH and Carrier Ethernet, running over fibre in metro areas, across countries and through undersea fibre links.
 Those are adequate for yesterday's WANs, but aren't enough for tomorrow's new reality: links to the cloud.

 As enterprises embrace the cloud, bandwidth needs change, and so do customer expectations.
-With cloud applications, branch offices don’t connect to a small number of enterprise data centres; instead, they link to multiple cloud hosts.
+With cloud applications, branch offices don't connect to a small number of enterprise data centers; instead, they link to multiple cloud hosts.

 Connections must be created and changed quickly, in a matter of hours or days – and the traditional snail's pace for provisioning new services is simply unacceptable.
 What's more, enterprises expect bandwidth to be scalable, safe and secure, and project the corporate network boundary across all of its connectivity.